 Implement controls (in keeping with the requirements of the safety, security and general requirements of the system) that enforce these practices and procedures to ensure that the vulnerabilities do not affect the safety and security of the system under development.

-Tool vendors follow this document by providing tools that diagnose the vulnerabilities described in this document.
-Tool vendors also document to their users those vulnerabilities that cannot be diagnosed by the tool.
+Tool vendors can use this document by providing tools that diagnose the vulnerabilities described in this document.
+They can also document to their users those vulnerabilities that cannot be diagnosed by the tool.

-Programmers and software designers follow this document by following the architectural and coding guidelines of their organization that implement recommendations from this document.
+Programmers and software designers can use this document by following the architectural and coding guidelines of their organization that implement recommendations from this document.

 5 General language concepts and primary avoidance mechanisms